 Centre for Stewardship in Falkland

 The Centre for Stewardship covers 1500 hectares of land, farm, forest and hill

 Falkland Stewardship Trust relies on the goodwill, expertise and generosity of volunteers to help support much of our work.
 Whether you are interested in conservation, helping visitors, organising events or archiving we can offer a range of opportunities.

 Monday & Friday conservation & gardening volunteers

 If you like chatting to people and have a morning or afternoon to spare each week then we’d love to talk to you.
 The Information Hub at the front of the Stables is open 10am to 4pm each day.
 We offer advice to visitors (maps, history, activities) as well as serving refreshments and selling merchandising.
-If you are interested in being part of our volunteering team then please contact Debbie by phone, 01337 858838 or email.
+If you are interested in being part of our volunteering team then please contact Helen by phone, 01337 858838 or email.

 We have opportunities for companies to take part in corporate volunteering.
 If your team is looking for a chance to escape the office, put on some wellies and go deep in to the country then this is for you!
 Through our ‘Recovering a Lost Landscape’ project we are looking to tackle invasive Rhododendron ponticum which, if not treated, will suffocate native species and the habitats of our most precious wildlife including the red squirrel will be threatened.
 If your organisation is interested, please email Sam Docherty or call 01337 858838.